openziti/ziti-doc/docfx_project/ziti/quickstarts/network/hosted.md

 You can absolutely choose to host your [Ziti Network](xref:zitiOverview#overview-of-a-ziti-network) anywhere you like.
 It is not necessary for the server to be on the open internet.
-If it works better for you to deploy Ziti on your own network, great, do that.
-The only requirement to be aware of is that every piece of the a network will need to be able to communicate to the controller at least one edge router.
-If these components are all on your local network, that's perfectly fine.
-Just remember, the only components able to participate on this network will need to be able to contact the controller and at least one edge router.
+If it works better for you to deploy Ziti on your own private network, great, do that.
+The only requirement to be aware of is that every piece of the a network will need to be able to communicate to the Ziti Edge i.e. the control plane that is composed of the controller's edge-client REST API and at least one edge router.

-With all that said, if you have a server on the open internet, or you are going to provision one to stand up Ziti that's ideal.
+It's ideal for self-hosting Ziti to have those TLS-hardened control plane servers available at a routeable address on the internet.
 With a Zero Trust overlay network provided by Ziti, you can rest assured that your traffic is safe even when using commodity internet.
-You also do not need to worry about being on a network you trust as all networks are considered untrustworthy, even your work/home network!
+You also do not need to worry about being on a network you trust as all networks are considered untrustworthy, even your private work or home network!

 ## Installation

-When starting out deploying a [Ziti Network](xref:zitiOverview#overview-of-a-ziti-network), we recommend you follow and use the `expressInstall` function provided by the OpenZiti project.
+When starting out deploying a [Ziti Network](xref:zitiOverview#overview-of-a-ziti-network), we recommend you follow and use the `expressInstall` function provided by the Ziti project.
 Once you're familiar with the network and the configuration options available you'll be better equipped to make changes.

 ### Firewall

 The first issue you will need to deal with is opening some ports.
-A network will consist of at least one controller and at least one edge router.
-Both of these components will require ports to be open.
-For the controller you will need to open two ports through your firewall, one port for the REST API, and one the control plane.
+The Ziti network's control plane is compose of a controller and at least one edge router.
+Both of these components will require server ports to be reachable by all components of your network.
+For the controller you will need to open two ports through your firewall, one port for the management REST API, and one the edge-client API.
 Edge routers will also require two ports open.
-One for the links created between routers to form the mesh network, and one port for incoming client connections.
+One for the fabric links created between routers to form the mesh network, and one port for incoming edge-client connections.

 The ports you choose are not important but unless you change them these ports will default to the following:

 Controller
 - REST API: 1280 (port 8441 used below)
-- Control plane: 6262
+- Management API: 6262

 Edge Router
 - Edge connections: 3022 (port 8442 used below)